elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 ---

-### What are frames in relation to WebSocket communication?
+### What exactly are frames in the context of WebSocket communication?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> WebSocket communication consists of “frames” or data fragments, that can be sent from either side, and can be of several kinds including text, binary data, ping/pong, and connect close frames.
+  <div><strong>Interview Response:</strong> WebSocket communication consists of “frames” or data fragments that can be sent from either side and can be of several kinds, including text, binary data, ping/pong, and “connect” close frames.
 The text frame contains text data that parties send to each other.
-Binary data frames contain binary data that parties send back and forth between each other.
-Ping Pong frames are used to check the connection, sent from the server, the browser responds to these automatically.
-At any point after the handshake, either the client or the server can choose to send a ping to the other party.
+Binary data frames contain binary data that parties send back and forth.
+Ping Pong frames get used for checking the connection sent from the server.
+The browser responds to these automatically.
+After the handshake, either the client or the server can choose to send a ping to the other party.
 When the ping is received, the recipient must send back a pong as soon as possible.
 You can use this to make sure that the client is still connected.
 The connect close frame is either a server or client initiating the closing handshake.
-There are several more included in this group, but these are the most common.
+Several more get included in this group, but these are the most common.
 In the browser, we directly work only with text or binary frames.
     </div>
   </div>
 </details>

 ---

-### Explain the function and syntax of the WebSocket.send() method.
+### Explain the function and syntax of the WebSocket.send() method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The WebSocket .send() method can send either text or binary data.
-A call socket.send(body) allows body in string or a binary format, including Blob, ArrayBuffer, etc. No settings are required, we can just send it out in any format.
+  <div><strong>Interview Response:</strong> The WebSocket .send() method can send text or binary data.
+A call socket.send(body) allows the body in string or a binary format, including Blob and ArrayBuffer.
+No settings are required; we can send it out in any format.
     </div>
   </div>
 </details>